Inspiration4: The Quest to Push the Limits of Space Travel

 This time, Isaacman’s crew won’t be flying at 10,000 ft., but a projected 360 miles up—higher than the Hubble Space Telescope.
 This time there won’t be four vehicles, but just one: a SpaceX Crew Dragon spacecraft.
 And this time the fliers won’t be moving at 460 m.p.h., but at 17,500 m.p.h., launched into space atop a 215-ft.-tall SpaceX Falcon 9 rocket.

 The mission, dubbed Inspiration4, will mark the first time an all-civilian, non-governmental crew has taken to orbit.
 To make the mission possible, Isaacman bought all four seats aboard the Dragon for an undisclosed sum (likely in the vicinity of $50 million each).
 And if he has his way, it will begin to democratize space in a way never before possible.
-(TIME Studios is producing a documentary series on the Inspiration4 mission.)

 “I could have just invited a bunch of my pilot buddies to go, and we would have had a great time and come back and had a bunch of cocktails,” Isaacman says.
 “Instead, we wanted to bring in everyday people and energize everyone else around the idea of opening up spaceflight to more and more of us.”

-Note: Correction: The original version of this story misstated the type of aircraft the Black Diamonds team was flying in 2011.
-They were flying L-39s, not F-14s.